 Your VictorOps email endpoint address consists of three parts:

-The Email Endpoint Key (The long String of numbers, characters, and dashes).The Endpoint Key is unique to your organization in VictorOps, and, although you may revoke a key and generate a new one, only one endpoint key will be available to you at a time.
+First, the Email Endpoint Key, the long string of numbers, characters, and dashes prior to the routing key, is unique to your organization in VictorOps.
+And, although you may revoke a key and generate a new one, only one endpoint key will be available to you at a time.

 The Routing Key (+$routing_key) The Routing Key can be used to route an email endpoint initiated incident to a specific team or teams within VictorOps.
 For example, you’ve established routing key named database.
 The phrase “$routing_key” would be replaced with “database” to form the address as follows:

 Please note, a routing key is not required and can be omitted from the email address altogether.
 Below please find the same address without a routing key (notice that there is no “+” symbol):

 The last part of the email endpoint address is email domain: @alert.victorops.com.

 For more information on setting up routing keys, see our Knowledge Base article on Routing Keys.

 Formatting Emails and Handling Incidents